 - Unable to add or delete any file stored in your SD card

 - Unable to see any stored file on the SD card despite it getting recognized by your PC or laptop

 Fixes for Corrupt SD Cards

 When you lose your data, there is no 100% guarantee of recovering it.
 However, you can do your part of efforts by following any of the below-mentioned solutions:

 Solution1: Try to connect your SD card to another device as sometimes your device may fail to read the SD card due to lack of compatibility or due to issues with the driver.
 Connecting it with another device would help you in assessing whether there is any problem with the SD card or it is your device that is causing the problem.

 Solution2: Check for any SD card errors by connecting the affected card to your system and using ‘chkdsk’ command.
 This command will help you in assessing all possible errors affecting the performance of the card and try fixing it to as much extent as possible.

 Solution3: Use data recovery software.
-There are numerous softwares available online to help you in retrieving your lost data.
+There is numerous software available online to help you in retrieving your lost data.
 Some are available for free while others may have to be paid for.
 But, keep in mind that all software would have a different set of steps and you have to do some research before using them.

 Solution4: Take professional help when none of these fixes work.
-Contacting an expert data recovery center would have you rest assured about the complete retrieval of your data without any difficulty.
+Contacting an expert data recovery center would have you rest assured about the complete retrieval of your SD card data without any difficulty.